Ensembl/ensembl-prodinf-datachecks/docs/bulk_metadata_load.rst

 ::
   ENS_VERSION=91
   SERVER=mysql-ensembl-mirror
-  mysql --batch --raw --skip-column-names $($SERVER details mysql) information_schema -e "select schema_name from SCHEMATA where (schema_name like '%core%' or schema_name like '%otherfeatures%' or schema_name like '%rnaseq%' or schema_name like '%cdna%' or schema_name like '%funcgen%%' or schema_name like '%variation%' or schema_name like '%compara%') and schema_name like '%${ENS_VERSION}%' and schema_name not like 'master_schema%'" > metadata_load.txt
+  mysql --batch --raw --skip-column-names $($SERVER details mysql) information_schema -e "select schema_name from SCHEMATA where (schema_name like '%core%' or schema_name like '%otherfeatures%' or schema_name like '%rnaseq%' or schema_name like '%cdna%' or schema_name like '%funcgen%%' or schema_name like '%variation%' or schema_name like '%compara%' or schema_name like '%ontology%') and schema_name like '%${ENS_VERSION}%' and schema_name not like 'master_schema%'" > metadata_load.txt
 Submit the jobs using Python REST db copy endpoint:
 #####